Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Method

 where $\lambda$ and $\mu$ are hyperparameters setting the importance of the unsupervised examples.

 \textbf{Exploiting distance metric learning during inference}.
-Once we have introduced constraints in feature space (Eq.~\ref{eq:obj_10},~\ref{eq:obj_11}), we can also exploit them by devising a different inference schema, which further contributes to relieve catastrophic forgetting.
-Similar to what has been done in~\cite{rebuffi2017icarl}, we employ the k-Nearest Neighbors algorithm as final classifier, thus decoupling classification from feature extraction.
+Once we have introduced constraints in feature space (Eq.~\ref{eq:obj_10},~\ref{eq:obj_11}), we can also exploit them by devising a different inference schema, which further contributes to relieve forgetting.
+Similarly to~\cite{rebuffi2017icarl}, we employ the k-Nearest Neighbors algorithm as final classifier, thus decoupling classification from feature extraction.
 This has been shown beneficial in Continual Learning, as it saves the final fully-connected layer from continuously keeping up with the changing features (and \textit{vice versa}).
 As kNN is non-parametric and builds upon the feature space solely, it fits in harmony with the rest of the model, controlling the damage caused by catastrophic forgetting.
-We train it on the memory buffer at the end of each task (as past examples are assumed unavailable).
+We fit the kNN classifier using the examples of memory buffer as training set.